M7MD-abo-jacob/react-weather-app/README.md

 # Hi there!

 ## About this website
-- A weather forcast website that uses data from [OpenWeatherMap](https://openweathermap.org)
+- A weather forcast website that uses data from [OpenWeatherMap api](https://openweathermap.org)
 - And city names and autu completion from [teleport api](teleport.org)
 - This website features beautiful dynamic animations according to the weather status.